macmanes-lab/DoveParentsRNAseq/README.md

 This repository contains the data and analysis for a collaboration between Drs.
 Rebecca Calisi and Matt MacManes that focuses on one characterizing the neurogenomocs of parental care in the rock dove.

-## Research questions

-1. What genes differ in expression between timepoints?
-1. What stages are most different, stressful, responsive?
-1. How do genes in the HPG affect genes in other regions?
-1. How do male and females differ?
-1. How do tissues differ?
-1. What is the relationship between genes and hormones across timepoints?

 ## Organization